 - Post-allowances fees

 Given these costs, an entrepreneur may wonder whether it makes sense to pay for such an expensive procedure.
-I asked patent attorney Michael Cohen about the ROI of a patent, and he said:
+Cohen says,

 For example, with most startup companies, a patent application will be necessary not only for future enforcement reasons, but also as a prerequisite for most investors in their evaluation of the value of the invention.